Been eating a home made modified version of Yakisoba, and its completely awesome!

 "Does that mean we'll have some personal time together?" asked Valerie, as Alicia reached for her cup of coffee.

 "Absolutely!
-We'll have plenty of time for each other," Torman lied again as he led the way through the rubble until there arose a voice.
+We'll have plenty of time for each other," Torman lied again as he led the way through the destruction and office rubble, until there arose a voice from the beyond the hole in the wall outside.

 "Excuse me?
 You've got a friend of mine, and I'm not leaving without her..."
 Helayne's voice broke the silence as Torman and Valerie forced Alicia through the rubble on their way to the door.